JetBrains/lets-plot-docs/source/pages/formats.rst

 Tooltip Customization
 ---------------------

-In Lets-Plot you can use formatting for tooltip text, see: |tc_page|.
+In Lets-Plot you can use formatting for tooltip text, see: :ref:`Tooltip Customization <tooltips>`.

-.. |tc_page| extref:: tooltips_page
-    :type: text
-    :text: Tooltip Customization

 .. _formats_demo_notebooks: